zhen6618/OBBInstanceSegmentation/README.md

 # Train OBB prompt-based segmentation module (``OSM'' for short, we use it to train the teacher model)
 python OBB_Prompt_based_Segmentation_Module/OSM/train.py

-# Train OBB prompt-based segmentation module for knowledge distillation (``OSM_KD'' for short, we use it to train the student model)
+# Train OBB prompt-based segmentation module with knowledge distillation (``OSM_KD'' for short, we use it to train the student model)
 python OBB_Prompt_based_Segmentation_Module/OSM_KD/train.py

 ```